Customer service is tough.

 2. Emotional intelligence

-Emotional intelligence is another customer service skill that all agents need.
+And like active listening, emotional intelligence is a customer service skill that all agents need.

 It’s the ability to focus on the emotions and feelings your customers have, rather than just taking their enquiry literally.
 You put yourself in their shoes, dealing with the enquiry largely based on the emotions they’re feeling.